VAT registration for groups

 - organisational links.

-At least one of the members must be a taxable person.
+At least one of the members must be an accountable person.

 It is not a condition that every member of the group has to be an accountable person.
 Holding companies are permitted to be part of a group.